scionproto/scion/doc/dev/design/private-ISDs.rst

 Implementation
 ==============

-1. Control service
+1. Control service & Path Service

+   - CS & PS: Multi-ISD support.
+There are two options, at least one needs to be implemented:

-   - (optional) Control services must be able to handle PCBs and paths from multiple (P-)ISDs.
+     - Option 1: Control services must be able to handle PCBs and paths from multiple (P-)ISDs.
-   - (optional alternative) If CS can handle only a single local (P-)ISD, the new endhost API needs to be adapted to relay segment requests to all relevant CS.
+     - Option 2: If CS can handle only a single local (P-)ISD, the Path Service (new endhost API) needs to be adapted to relay segment requests to all relevant CS.
 Endhosts should need to contact only this single endhost API to retrieve all available paths for all local (P-)ISDs.

-2. Path service

-   - Provide API to allow end-to-end segment requests.
-The request contains the start AS, the destination AS and an optional (P-)ISD preference argument.
-     The request returns UP+CORE+DOWN segments in one request.
+   - PS: Multi-ISD support: The PS implementation need to support end to end segment requests, i.e. are request (src ISD)-(dst ISD) must return all required up, core and down segments.
+This is consistent with the new endhost API design.

-     (optional) The (P-)ISD preference argument has three options:
+   - (optional) The PS segment requests should have an additional (P-)ISD preference argument with three options:

      - "Not set" (or "default").
 The PS should return segments from whatever (P-)ISD it thinks is best (configurable by the PS admin)
      - "All" (or "*").
 This should return segments from all (P-)ISDs that the PS is willing to share.
      - A list of (P-)ISDs.
 The PS should return segments only for (P-)ISDs in the list.
+In case of result paging, the PS should try to provide in the first page one valid path for each ISD in the list.

      In any case, the PS is free to ignore the preferred (P-)ISD and deliver segments only for some (P-)ISDs (configuration option on the PS).
+     The client must be prepared to use ISDs that are not on the requested preference list.

 3. Border routers

-   - They need to be able to store separate forwarding keys or derive them on the fly when required.
+   - They need to be able to store separate forwarding keys for (P-)ISDs or derive them on the fly when required.

    - Every link must be able to handle multiple forwarding keys, i.e. multiple (P-)-ISDs may use the same interface/link.

    - Service addresses: If CSes can handle only one (P-)ISD each, the border routers need to be able to hand out service addresses depending on the (P-)ISDs for which a service address is requested.
 This may be solved by the new service address API.
      See `#4388 <https://github.com/scionproto/scion/issues/4388>`_.

 4. Endhost libraries